 The BBC’s version of snark

-Television’s jaded version of Private Eye, the humorous Have I Got News For You, (HIGNFY) has less satire than meets the ear, an undesirable omission in our corrupt and fatuous age.
 The show is after laughs more than insight.
-It prefers instead to exploit base jokes about ethnic stereotypes, reinterpret photographs, roast guests, and pleasure itself in an endless supply of surreal animal humour mainly coined by the affable Paul Merton.
-It has said some truly ignorant and stupid things about Scotland’s political ambitions and history, most often from the mouth of Ian Hyslop, who really ought to know better.
+It exploits ethnic stereotypes, reinterprets press photographs, roast guests, and indulges in surreal animal humour mainly coined by the affable Paul Merton.
+However, it has said some truly ignorant and stupid things about Scotland’s political ambitions and history by relying on ethnic jokes about Scots.

 Snark as cattle prod

 “It is an extreme rudeness to tax any man in public with an untruth”, said Queen Elizabeth’s squeeze and tobacco merchant, Sir Walter Raleigh.
 “But all that’s rude should not be met with death.”
 He had a point.
 Nobody should die over slander, then again, they should not have their career or good name blighted.

-On the literary side, our newspapers indulge in snark every day, rumour, gossip, slyly constructed articles implying one thing when there is no such evidence.
+On the literary side, our newspapers indulge in snark every day, rumour, gossip, slyly constructed articles implying one thing when there is no such evidence to justify it.

 Kings of snark